Key Specs of Maruti S-Presso

-Prices and Variants: The S-Presso is priced in the range of Rs 3.69 lakh and Rs 4.91 lakh (ex-showroom Delhi).
-It is available in four trim levels: Std, Lxi, Vxi and Vxi+.
-Maruti offers an AMT transmission only in the top-spec Vxi variants, thereby taking the variant count to six.
-Every trim is offered with an optional variant except for the top-spec Vxi+ trim.
+Prices and Variants: Maruti has priced the S-Presso between Rs 3.69 lakh and Rs 4.91 lakh (ex-showroom Delhi).
+It is available in four trims: Std, Lxi, Vxi and Vxi+.
+The S-Presso gets an AMT transmission only in the top-spec Vxi variants, thereby taking the variant count to six.
+Apart from the top-spec Vxi+ variant, every trim is offered with an optional variant that packs more safety features.
 Head here to know which one is the best for you.

-Engine and Transmission: The S-Presso gets a BS6-compliant 1.0-litre petrol engine that produces 68PS of power and 90Nm of torque.
-It can be had with either a 5-speed manual gearbox or a 5-speed AMT.
+Engine and Transmission: The S-Presso gets a BS6-compliant 1.0-litre petrol engine that is good for 68PS of power and 90Nm of torque.
+It comes with either a 5-speed manual gearbox or a 5-speed AMT.

-Maruti S-Presso Safety Features: Maruti offers a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder as standard across all variants.
+Maruti S-Presso Safety Features: Safety features such as a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder are offered as standard across all variants.
 While the top-spec variant comes with a front passenger airbag and front seatbelt pretensioners, they are available as an option on the others.

-Features: The S-Presso gets a digital instrument cluster, a 7-inch touchscreen infotainment system, keyless entry, front power windows, and more.
+Features: The S-Presso gets a bunch of features which includes a digital instrument cluster, a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, front power windows, and internally adjustable ORVMs.

 Rivals: The Maruti S-Presso mini cross-hatch is positioned above the Alto K10 and directly rivals the Renault Kwid.
 Owing to its price, it also takes on the likes of the Datsun redi-GO and GO, Maruti WagonR and Hyundai Santro.

 Maruti S-Presso price list (Variants)